“Never argue with a fool, onlookers may not be able to tell the difference.”MARK TWAIN

 - Decision – After realizing that I need an 8-passenger crossover made in America, I am left comparing a couple makes and models.
 And I’m seeing what competing car dealerships can offer for price.
 I’m ready to go, and I’m already imagining myself behind the wheel.

 Where most companies go wrong today is assuming that everyone is at the “Decision Stage.”
 They overwhelm customers with long lists of features of their products and services.
-And because their potential customer is not even aware of the problem, much less in active consideration, the push to help someone decide is very offputting.
+And because their potential customer is not even aware of the problem, much less inactive consideration, the push to help someone decide is very offputting.

 This is the problem with most websites–they’re built around the false idea that people are ready to buy.
-Because of this failure, you miss major opportunities to help people understand their problem, compare possible solutions, and ultimately, your company misses the opportunity to be a wise guide.
+Because of this failure, you miss major opportunities to help people understand their problems, compare possible solutions, and ultimately, your company misses the opportunity to be a wise guide.
 Instead, your company comes off as pushy as a cars salesman.

 Take a look at our chart below.
 This explains the three steps of the Buyer’s Journey, and what you can offer to support your future customers every step of the way.

-Software companies like Hubspot (for big companies) and Infusionsoft (for small companies) provide the tools for Inbound Marketing.
+Software companies like Hubspot (for big companies) and Infusionsoft (for small companies) provide tools for Inbound Marketing.
 Also, you probably have seen buzzy words like marketing automation, lead generation, and generating qualified leads.
 These are all different ways of describing the same thing.

 What Inbound Marketing software offers are tools for keeping potential customers engaged.
 So for example, if you click on the banner below, you’ll get a free eBook.
 I worked really hard on that eBook.
 I packed a lot of knowledge in that book, and spent at least 40 hours putting it together.
 There are parts that are even funny!
 So all I’m asking in exchange for that sweet eBook is your email address.

-After you download the eBook, I’ll shoot you an email in a couple weeks to see if everything made sense, and if you have any follow-up questions.
+After you download the eBook, I’ll shoot you an email in a couple of weeks to see if everything made sense, and if you have any follow-up questions.
 This starts the conversation that, if it fits for all of us, could turn into a cool project where we work together.
 A new business relationship that began when you read my blog 6 months ago.

 You have to embrace that inbound marketing is a complete paradigm shift.
 You aren’t going outbound with billboards, print ads, and by overwhelming people with loud commercials on radio and television.
 It’s quite the opposite.